-- 20. (1) Subject to subsection (7)(b), [An] an adult victim of trafficking may only be referred in terms of section [13]12(4)(b) to an organisation that has been accredited in terms of this section and has a valid certificate of accreditation, referred to in subsection (4)(a). - (2) The Minister of Social Development must prescribe- - (a) [must prescribe] a system for the accreditation of organisations [who] which will provide services to adult victims of trafficking; and - (b) [may prescribe]112 the circumstances in which accredited organisations qualify for financial assistance, within available resources. - (3) The system for accreditation referred to in subsection (2) must contain- - (a) criteria for the evaluation of the programmes offered by organisations to ensure that they comply with the minimum norms and standards referred to in section 21; - (b) mechanisms to monitor the programmes in question; and
+- [20]22.
+(1) Subject to subsection (7)(b), [An] an adult victim of trafficking may only be referred/dealt with in terms of section [13]14(4)(b) to an organisation that has been accredited in terms of this section and has a valid certificate of accreditation, referred to in subsection (4)(a). - The Minister of Social Development must prescribe- - [must prescribe] a system for the accreditation of organisations [who] which will provide (a) services to adult victims of trafficking; and permit, must be allowed to work or study in order to contribute to his/her care.
+No objections for this provision were received from the DHA.
+The Portfolio Committee's guidance on this is requested.